aravaca/Portfolio_Optimization/README.md

   - Sector-relative fundamentals
 - ✅ Exports results to Excel for easy analysis
 - ✅ Includes analyst forecast (although Buffet didn't really care about this)
+- ✅ Includes ESG scores (only if available)

 ---